shafferchance/GlobalLight/README.md

 - [x] Document code thoroughly (ish for now)
 - [x] ~~Integrate into a routing library at some point~~ Routing is in ish...
 - [ ] Integrate IndexedDB for serialization
+- [ ] Investigate creating a collection of Contexts for mutation and access from one key

 #### Future Tasks
 - [ ] Create a way to pass to higher context on page, if possible
 - [ ] Integrate component testing for a more proper check and examples
+- [ ] Possbily move all routing into hooks (Have to see if this viable)

 #### Global store
 The reducer function built-in has a LIFO set with CRUD built-in that functions